 Clock Makers

 John Boyd was born in 1805.
-It appears he inherited the duties of running the family farm and Tavern in 1827 when his father, Machael Wallace Boyd, died on November 8th.
-There he established his clockshop.
-In 1857 he married Sarah Armstrong from the village of Compass which was located nearby.
-A… read more
+His father, Michael Wallace Boyd, died on November 8th in 1827.
+John inherited the duties of running the family farm and Tavern.
+There, he established his clock shop.
+In 1857, John married Sarah Armstrong from the nearby village of Compass.
+John became a large… read more

-Oliver Brackett was born in Limington, Maine on June 18, 1800.
-He was the son of Rueben and Jane (McArthur) Brackett and the younger brother of Reuben.
-Rueben was also a clockmaker.
-The Bracketts are members of a very important Maine family of American Clockmakers.
-They were trained in what has… read more
+Oliver Brackett was born in Limington, Maine, on June 18, 1800.
+He was the son of Rueben and Jane (McArthur) Brackett and the younger brother of Reuben, who was also a clockmaker.
+The Brackett family was an important part of Maine’s clockmaking history.
+They learned their craft in what became… read more

 The Bradley & Hubbard Manufacturing Company was located in Meriden, Connecticut.
 Today, the Bradley & Hubbard firm is better known in most circles for making cast iron items such as figural doorstops and small banks.
 This clock represents a smaller market where they made figural clock cases… read more